bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="el33">33.
 A Programming Language: Fixing scope</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<p>You will have to loop through one scope at a time, using Object.getPrototypeOf
+to go to the next outer scope.
+For each scope, use hasOwnProperty to find out whether the binding, indicated by the name property of the first argument to set, exists in that scope.
+If it does, set it to the result of evaluating the second argument to set and then return that value.</p>
+<p>If the outermost scope is reached (Object.getPrototypeOf returns null) and
+we haven’t found the binding yet, it doesn’t exist, and an error should be thrown.</p>

 <pre>
 specialForms.set = (args, env) => {
   if (args.length != 2 || args[0].type != "word") {